 With a large program of changes, a lack of C-Suite oversight of capacity is high risk

 Too little time leads to poor execution.
-This trickles from the top down through the whole organization as each leadership layer struggles to cope with the sheer volume of work.
-We often see this manifest itself at the senior leadership level where executives have little time to track and reinforce initiatives once the strategy is announced; and spending minimal or no time on reviewing, coaching and leading staff accountable for implementation planning.
+This trickles from the top down through the whole organisation as each leadership layer struggles to cope with the sheer volume of work.
+We often see this manifest itself at the senior leadership level where executives have little time to track and reinforce initiatives once the strategy is announced; and spending minimal or no time on reviewing, coaching, and leading staff accountable for implementation planning.

 Having insufficient time, they delegate the execution of key initiatives to mid-level programme managers and other staff support groups.
 This in turn means that leadership for the change initiative is diluted or absent.
-Inevitably the change initiative loses urgency, momentum and credibility for those touched by the change.
+Inevitably the change initiative loses urgency, momentum, and credibility for those touched by the change.

 This impact then trickles down to the next level of leadership, already overwhelmed by the amount of work they need to deliver, plus being expected to pick up additional work to fill the gaps left by the executive sponsor.
 And so they delegate and so on and so on.

-The C-Suite’s role in Enterprise Change Management
+The C-Suite’s role in Enterprise Change Management Capability

 - Change agents build continuous improvements into change management.
 Case studies are produced to show the effectiveness of change management.